phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 This option is used if you wish to automatically attempt to sort the results by their result identifier string.
 #### compare-results-to-baseline  [Test Result] [Test Result]
 This option will allows you to specify a result as a baseline (first parameter) and a second result file (second parameter) that will offer some analysis for showing how the second result compares to the first in matching tests.
+#### compare-results-two-way  [Test Result]
+This option will allows you to specify a result file and from there to compare two individual runs within that result file for looking at wins/losses and other metrics in a head-to-head type comparison.
 #### edit-result-file  [Test Result]
 This option is used if you wish to edit the title and description of an existing result file.
 #### extract-from-result-file  [Test Result]